-Israel outrage at Russian claim that Hitler was part Jewish
+Israel outrage at Sergei Lavrov's claim that Hitler was part Jewish

 - Published